Germancitoz/Germancito57/README.md

 <br>

-### Ey, I am a boy who love the technology and software.
+### Ey, I am a boy who love the technology and software

-### My first code lines were 1 year ago and now I am learning a lot of interesting things about that environment.
+### My first code lines were 1 year ago and now I am learning a lot of interesting things about that environment

 <br>